An Online College Student's Guide to the University Calendar

 This is the first day of class!
 If you are taking a class with regular meeting times, they'll start this week.
 If you are taking an asynchronous class without specific requirements for logging in, your work will begin this week.
 Check your class syllabus if you're not sure what class start and end dates mean for you.

-Deadline for electronic submission of doctoral dissertations or masters' theses:
+Deadline for electronic submission of doctoral dissertations or master's theses:

-These dates are for grad students and PhD candidates for their final papers or projects.
+These dates are for graduate students and PhD candidates for their final papers or projects.
 If you're in a graduate or PhD program, you won't have to worry about this until your final year, but if you have any questions, consult your advisor.

 Apply for graduation deadline:

-When you're a senior, most institutions require you apply for graduation.
+When you're a senior, most institutions require you to apply for graduation.
 When you apply for graduation, you're verifying you completed all the classes and projects necessary to fulfill the requirements, and a diploma is coming with your name on it, pending final exam results, of course.
 If you're planning on attending your college's graduation ceremony, look into getting a cap and gown, travel arrangements, and tickets!

 Classes end:

-This date signifies the last day of classes or classwork, but for undergraduate students, this rarely means you're done.
+This date signifies the last day of classes or coursework, but for undergraduate students, this rarely means you're done.
 Final exams are coming!
 Exams have their own schedule, so they are often noted separately on academic calendars.
 Online students need to pay special attention to exam requirements, such as proctoring.

 Reading Day: